PanGalacticTech/project_template/[2]LL_requirements_capture.md

 _______________________________________________________________________________________________________________________________________________________
 ## [2.2]Low Level Requirements Description

-*Low Level Requirements are derived from the High lev Requirements, with regards to specific hardware & software implementation.
+*Low Level Requirements are derived from the High level Requirements, with regards to specific hardware & software implementation.
 They may preceed or accompany design*

 #### Low Level Requirements should:
 - Finalise functionality before exiting design process